 Sussex House takes part in various events at its local church, St Simon Zelotes, Milner Street, SW3.
-The School contributed £2,500 (2016: £2,500) towards the upkeep of the church, and contributed £1,000 to a particular appeal.
+The School contributed £2,500 (2018: £2,500) towards the upkeep of the church.
 The School has also maintained its strong link with St Mary Magdalene Church, Rowington Close, Little Venice, W2.